 As many as I love, I rebuke and chasten: be zealous therefore, and repent.
 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.

 To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.
-He that hath an ear, let him hear what the Spirit saith unto the churches.
+Hear what the Spirit saith unto the churches.

 As the monk approached his destination, the words of the child began repeating themselves in his mind.
-The resonance of each repetition gained a little as he walked-- as though the child's voice first matured, then merged with other voices: first few, then many; and now, as he stepped into the open doorway before him, more than his mind could embrace at once.
+The resonance of each repetition gained a little as he walked-- as though the child's voice first matured, then merged with other voices: a few, then many; and now, as he stepped into the open doorway before him, more than his mind could embrace.

 "No one wins.
 No one wins!"
 The significance of the words changed of themselves in accompaniment with his reeling thoughts.
 "No one wins?"
 It was as though a multitude were knocking at every opening that could be occupied by consciousness.
 He paused upon the threshold a timeless while, and a new voice he recognized as his own seemed to answer, "We win as One."